cardano-foundation/CIPs/CIP-0071/README.md

 ## Motivation

 This proposal is intended to provide a standard mechanism for non-fungible token (NFT) projects to perform on-chain verifiable votes using only their NFT assets.
 There are several proposed solutions for governance that involve using either a service provider (e.g., Summon) with native assets or the issuance of proprietary native assets.
 However, there are several issues with these approaches:
-- Airdrops of governance tokens require minUTxO ADA attached, costing the NFT project ADA out of pocket
+- Airdrops of governance tokens require minUTxO ada attached, costing the NFT project ada out of pocket
 - Fungible tokens do not have a 1:1 mechanism for tracking votes against specific assets with voting power
 - Sale of the underlying NFT is not tied to sale of the governance token, creating separate asset classes and leaving voting power potentially with those who are no longer holders of the NFT